rmraya/BCP47J/README.md

 ### Localization

-This library includes lists of languages with their names in English and Spanish.
+This library includes lists of languages with their names in English, Spanish and French.

-Set `Locale` to `en` (default) or `es` to get the names in English or Spanish respectively.
+Set `Locale` to `en` (default), `es` or `fr` to get the names in English, Spanish or French respectively.

 ```java